flemm0/PM566_project/README.md

 The data provided on the website were in SAS Transport File Format, so I used the `haven` package to read in the data directly from the http link.
-Once I read in the data into R, I noticed that the column names were encoded with names that weren’t intuitive such as WTDRD1PP, but column labels that explained the meanings of the column names were also provided as part of the data.
+Once I read in the data into R, I noticed that the column names were encoded with names that weren’t intuitive such as “WTDRD1PP”, but the data sets also contained column labels which explained the meanings of the column names.
 I did some text processing on the labels, such as removing non-alphanumeric characters and removing spaces, and then set these as the column names to make downstream work easier.
-I then noticed that many of the categorical variables in the data were encoded with numbers, such as 1 for yes and 2 for no. To fix this, I went through the data set [documentation](https://wwwn.cdc.gov/NCHS/nhanes/2017-2018/P_DR2IFF.htm) and updated the categorical observations with their actual character values.
+I then noticed that all of the categorical variables in the data were encoded with numbers, such as a 1 for yes or a 2 for no. To fix this, I went through the data set [documentation](https://wwwn.cdc.gov/NCHS/nhanes/2017-2018/P_DR2IFF.htm) and updated the categorical observations with their actual character values.
 I then added a column to each of the food survey data tables to